GsNrio/holbertonschool-low_level_programming/argc_argv/README.md

 This current push is a program that prints its name followed by a newline.
 This current push is a program that prints the number of arguments passed onto it.
 This current push is a program that prints all the arguments it receives.
-This current push is a function that
+This current push is a program that multiplies two numbers.
 This current push is a function that